Introduction#

 Restrict Access to Employees Only#

 If you have employee portals or extranets, restrict access to countries in which you have employees located, or preferably opt for a Zero Trust approach.
-Try to be as specific as possible.
+Try to be as specific as possible using multiple conditions like HTTP Header, ASN, and HTTP method.

 Another alternative is to take advantage of mTLS, only allowing access to employees with valid client certificates.